baselhasan762/Lerma-Courses-Project/README.md

-&nbsp;Spring Boot-based REST API for an online course platform, featuring authentication, course management, enrollments, and reviews.
+Spring Boot-based REST API for an online course platform, featuring authentication, course management, enrollments, and reviews.

 Built with Spring Boot 3, JWT Authentication, and Swagger UI for API documentation.